nationalarchives/front-end-development-guide/2015/peer-review-pod.md

 #### Reviewer comments

 Inline SVG used.
-Maybe the <title> for the SVG could be more like 'Regional map of the UK' and you could add a <desc> which could be 'Select a region to find out where you should transfer your organisation’s records'
+Maybe the 'title' for the SVG could be more like 'Regional map of the UK' and you could add a 'desc which could be 'Select a region to find out where you should transfer your organisation’s records'
-No <text> tags needed
+No 'text' tags needed
-<a> tags used correctly
+'a' tags used correctly
-Add <aria-labelledby="title desc"> and <role="navigation"> to indicate that it is a navigation element.
+Add 'aria-labelledby="title desc"' and 'role="navigation"' to indicate that it is a navigation element.
 Fallback is not in place (see IE8)

 #### Developer(s) actions in response